Naomi Heaton

-Naomi Heaton (married name Waxman; née Jarrett) is Group Chairman and owner of UK real estate investment advisory London Central Portfolio Limited (LCP) and associated companies, LCP Corp, LCP Capital Investments, LCP HQ and LCP Hospitality Holdings.
+Naomi Heaton is chief executive of UK real estate investment advisory London Central Portfolio Limited.
 Dubbed "property queen" by the London Evening Standard, Naomi set up one of the first buying agents in the UK and was a pioneer of residential property funds targeting central London's rental sector, including the UK's first sharia-compliant residential fund.

-In December 2019, LCP Hospitality Holdings entered a joint venture partnership with APG, a Dutch Pension Provider, to establish The Portfolio Club with the purpose of launching a new hospitality brand in central London.
-The brand, called The Other House, was co-founded by Naomi, who serves as its Chief Executive.

 Early career

 Naomi Heaton joined advertising agency Leo Burnett after graduating from Oxford University in 1977 with an MA(Hons) in Human Sciences.
 After moving to Saatchi & Saatchi in 1982 she became a board director in 1984.
 A further move to Young & Rubicam saw her appointed as main board director from 1985–1986.

 Founding London Central Portfolio and the LCP group of companies

-Naomi bought her first property—a garden flat in Camden Town—at age 26 and began buying, renovating and selling property on for profit as a hobby while pursuing her advertising career.
-Ready for a new challenge and recognising a gap in the market for assisting investors like herself in the London real estate market, Naomi established London Central Portfolio (LCP) in 1989 to provide a full asset management service including property finding, refurbishment and lettings.
-Naomi is owner and chairman, as well as holding directorships on further LCP group companies established in 2013–2014 and 2019 together with a number of listed property funds.
+Naomi bought her first property—a garden flat in Camden Town—at age 26 and began buying, renovating and selling property on for profit as a hobby while she pursued her advertising career.
+Feeling that there were no real challenges left for her in advertising, and recognising a gap in the market for assisting investors like herself in the London real estate market, she established London Central Portfolio (LCP) in 1989 to provide a full asset management service including property finding, refurbishment and lettings.
+She is director and chief executive, as well as holding directorships on further LCP group companies established in 2013–2014 and a number of listed property funds.